Brutal [Meta]Introduction to Dependent Types in Agda

 with m* being metavariables.

 a b : ℕ since _+_ : ℕ → ℕ → ℕ in the type of +comm.
-This gives the following system (with duplicated equations and metavariable applications skipped):
+This gives the following system of equations (with duplicates and metavariable applications skipped):

 mb = succ (a + b)